tartarugui/impresstest/Examples-and-demos.md

 [Joan Gamell's Resume and Portfolio](http://gamell.io) by [gamell](https://github.com/gamell)

-[Cuba en el Centro](http://www.cubaenelcentro.com) by [galopez](https://github.com/galopez).
+<del>[Cuba en el Centro](http://www.cubaenelcentro.com) by [galopez](https://github.com/galopez).
 This is a website about vacations in Cuba.
 Each one of the tours offered features an interactive view around the island.
-The "interactivity" is supported by the goodies of impress.js
+The "interactivity" is supported by the goodies of impress.js</del>

 [Episode 5](http://tobecontinuedcomic.com/comics/episode_5) of [To Be Continued](http://tobecontinuedcomic.com), webcomic by Lorenzo Ghetti, website by [Carlo Trimarchi](http://www.carlotrimarchi.it/)